cairugajoao/cairugajoao/README.md

 ---
 ## 🎓 About Me

-I am currently pursuing a **Bachelor’s degree in Data Science and Artificial Intelligence** at **PUCRS**.
+I'm currently in the final year of my Bachelor’s degree in Data Science and Artificial Intelligence at PUCRS, and I’m set to graduate by the end of 2025.
-My main academic interests include:
+My main  interests include:

 - Machine Learning and Deep Learning
 - Data Visualization and Analysis